-The Italian Shipping Academy was born in 2005 with the aim of offering a higher education and training in the maritime field.
+The Italian Shipping Academy was born in 2005 with the goal of delivering a higher education and training offer in the maritime field.

-The Academy is a Istituto Tecnico Superiore (Superior Technical Institute), established a public-private partnership participated by both business associations of the maritime sector and the local authorities of the city of Genoa, under the regulatory framework set by the Italian Ministry of Education.
+The Academy is an Istituto Tecnico Superiore (Superior Technical Institute), established by a public-private partnership participated by both business associations of the maritime sector and the local authorities of the city of Genoa, under the regulatory framework set by the Italian Ministry of Education.

-Recipients of the proposed training courses are seamen on board and floor, the operators at management and operational level within the maritime cluster.
-The Academy also plans to prior training, continuous training and adaptation to maritime disciplines of no nautical qualifications.
+Addressees of the proposed training courses are seamen on board and ashore, the operators at management and operational level within the maritime cluster.
+The Academy also plans to prior training, continuous training and adaptation to maritime disciplines of non-nautical qualifications.

-The Ecole Nationale Superieure Maritime was created in 1571, with the main missions “train merchant marine officers “and “ensure France its position as an international maritime actor”.
-It was a school of hydrography, the oldest schools in France after the college of France.
+The Ecole Nationale Superieure Maritime was created in 1571, with the main mission to “train merchant marine officers “and “ensure France its position as an international maritime actor”.
+It originally was a school of hydrography, and still is the oldest school in France after the college of France.

-In 2010, after many evolutions through the centuries, ENSM was created, gathering four existing academies, as an institute of higher education.
+In 2010, after many evolutions through the centuries, ENSM was renewed, gathering four existing academies, as an institute of higher education.

-ENSM provides courses in compliance with requirements for international certification (STCW) (Standards of Training, Certification and Watch keeping for Seafarers.) and its courses fit with the process of Bologna of European higher education.
+ENSM provides courses in compliance with requirements for international certification (STCW) (Standards of Training, Certification and Watch keeping for Seafarers.) and its courses are compliant with the process of Bologna of European higher education.

-ENSM develops applied research and is a involved in various projects, as partner with industrials and/or other academies and engineering schools (projects on maritime autonomous vessels, future bridge…).
+ENSM develops applied research and is a involved in various projects, as partner with industries and/or other academies and engineering schools (projects on maritime autonomous vessels, future bridge…).

 The development of international partnerships with maritime academies is among the main targets of the ENSM.
 ENSM has several branches, among which Marseille, identified as the branch responsible for development of Mediterranean partnerships.

-Its vocational training activities cover initial maritime formations under STCW 78 and its amendments; other initial trainings mandated by regulatory requirements in the maritime sectors complementary and continuous training in compliance with national and international standards.
+Its vocational training activities cover initial maritime education under STCW 78 and its amendments; other than the initial trainings mandated by regulatory requirements in the maritime sectors, complementary and continuous training in compliance with national and international standards are delivered.